News and Upcoming Events

 What can I put in Don’t Rush to Flush bins?

-- Prescription medications – only certain locations accept Controlled Substance medications*.
+- Prescription medications – only certain locations accept Schedule II to V Controlled Substance* medications.
 Please check the bin locations map for information about what types of medications each site can accept.

 - Over-the-counter medications

 - Medicated ointments and lotions (leave tightly sealed in original containers)

 - Pet medications